Use AI to draft a better email

 Replying to emails

-Respond confidently while keeping the right tone and making sure nothing important is missed.
+Respond clearly while keeping the right tone and making sure nothing important is missed.

-- The original email, your rough notes or a short summary of what you want to say.
+- Gather the original email, your rough notes or a safe summary of the situation.

-- The key points you want to include.
+- List the key points you want to include.

-- The tone you want, such as friendly, professional, firm or brief.
+- Choose the tone, such as friendly, professional, firm or brief.

 Steps